-We envision a landscape in the near future where March will be a month that will be characterised by yellow nail painting/application and numerous associated conversations around endometriosis.
+We envision a landscape in the near future where March will be a month that will be characterised by yellow nail painting/application and numerous other conversations around endometriosis.
 In addition to the yellow ribbon (globally recognised identifier), the benefit of the yellow nails as an identifier is that it ‘starts the conversation” and gets people engaged on the issue of endometriosis.
 It is our hope and prayer that the #YellowNailsMovement:

 b.
-Will cause Endometriosis to be recognised and included in the national reproductive agenda, and with the support from government in both Kenya and neighbouring East African countries
+Will cause Endometriosis and other menstrual disorders to be recognised and included in the national reproductive agenda and Education Curriculum in both Kenya and neighbouring East African countries.

 c.
 Will help create a framework where accessibility to treatment in terms of subsidized costs and locations will be enhanced.